نوع مقاله : مقاله مروری

 Janoschka, M., & Borsdorf, A. (2006).
 Condominios fechados and barrios privados: the rise of private residential neighbourhoods in Latin America (pp. 92-108).

 Judd, D. (1995).
 The rise of the new walled cities.
-Spatial practices, 11(1), 144-145.
+Spatial practices11(1), 144-145.

 Kim, S. K. (2006).
 The gated community: Residents' crime experience and perception of safety behind gates and fences in the urban area, Doctoral dissertation, Texas A&M University.